 Inquiry and development

 This section is dedicated to small scale efforts to investigate on (my) teaching in order to get new insights that benefit my practice both as a language teacher and as a teacher educator.
-These efforts will also result in teaching materials for ProPIC and CIELE.
+These efforts will also result in teaching materials for ProPIC and didactics seminars.

 An open door

 Since two of my research interests are classroom interaction and teacher education, video recording my own teaching just seemed the most coherent thing to do.
 But why did I not do this before?
 Of course, this is an activity that affects the lesson because neither I nor my students are used to be in front of cameras while working and interacting with others.
-But there are three reasons why I decided to document one of my courses this summer term (2018).
+But there are three reasons why I decided to document one of my courses in 2018.
 First, I was requested to teach a Spanish A2 level (elementary), which I thought it would be an ideal level to explore.
-The level of the group and the grammar topics are close to a prototypical level that my CIELE students could face as teachers in their future.
+The level of the group and the grammar topics are close to a prototypical level that my students could face as teachers in their future.
 Second, I had worked with this Spanish group before and the fact that we knew each other contributed to lower some anxiety levels.
 All students agreed to be video recorded.
 Third, video sequences and transcribed excerpts of this data can be used as material for CIELE, ProPIC and for research on classroom interaction.
-In fact, a graduate student will work with this data in her master thesis.
-She is assisting me in every session with the technical side and together we prepared the letter of consent to request the necessary permission from every course participant.
-At the end of the semester we will have gathered 20 hours of classroom data.
-We use two cameras and one audio recorder.
+In fact, a graduate student worked with this data in her master thesis.
+She assisted me in every session with the technical side and together we prepared the letter of consent to request the necessary permission from every course participant.
+At the end of the semester we gathered 20 hours of classroom data using two cameras and one audio recorder.

 Kiel, Germany | Vocabulary activity | 2018

 Elsa-Brändström-Schule | A great start with French | May 2018